 Working or studying on campuses, or living in halls

 Keeping you safe remains our top priority.
 We are committed to delivering an environment that is as safe as possible and to support the choices that people make travelling to College premises.
 Our positive cases continue to be low, we publish our testing data daily, but we need to take extra special care by:

 - following the safety measures that will help protect one another and limit the spread of the virus

 - taking regular COVID-19 tests.
-This is essential if you're required to attend campus during the lockdown and for all students living in halls.
-Find out how to get a test and read about the College's 'gold standard' asymptomatic testing scheme
+This is essential if you're attending campus regularly and for all students living in halls.
+View our testing guidance for students and staff.

 - scanning the QR codes where you see the signs